smitpi/XDHealthCheck/docs/XDHealthCheck.md

 ---
 Module Name: XDHealthCheck
 Module Guid: 39f9295c-353e-4bb7-aee5-0c600dfd5eba
-Download Help Link: {{Please enter FwLink manually}}
+Download Help Link:
-Help Version: 0.2.3
+Help Version: 0.2.4
 Locale: en-US
 ---

 # XDHealthCheck Module
 ## Description
-Creates daily health check, and config reports for your on premis Citrix farm.
+Creates daily health check, and config reports for your on premise Citrix farm.
-To get started, you need to run Install-ParametersFile.
+ - To get started, you need to run Install-ParametersFile.
-This will capture and save needed farm details, to allow scripts to run automaticly.
+ - This will capture and save needed farm details, to allow scripts to run automatically.

 ## XDHealthCheck Cmdlets
 ### [Get-CitrixConfigurationChange](Get-CitrixConfigurationChange.md)
 Show the changes that was made to the farm

 ### [Get-CitrixFarmDetail](Get-CitrixFarmDetail.md)